Macroeconomic Terms and Variables

 The main beneficiary of inflation is the government, since the government can create more money before it has an impact on prices.
 Often, crooked governments will print massive amounts of money to enrich government employees and policymakers and to pay government bills.
 For instance, the annual inflation rate in Zimbabwe exceeded 231,000,000% in 2008, when it was reported that some people were using Zimbabwean dollars as toilet paper.
 In fact, Zimbabwe issued a $100 trillion bill, which is the highest denomination ever issued for any currency.

 This type of hyperinflation causes people to trade the hyperinflated currency for more stable currency of other countries, such as the American dollar.
+(In fact, the American dollar is used so often in hyperinflated economies that the process is called dollarization!)
 The currency exchanges are made as quickly as possible, before the currency falls even further in value, which can happen in hours.
 If the currency cannot be exchanged, then purchases are made as soon as possible, since the maximum real value can be received by immediately exchanging the hyperinflated currency for something else, whether it be other currencies or for goods and services.

 Interest rates affect not only how much consumers will borrow, but it will also affect how much businesses will borrow, especially since businesses will only borrow if they can invest the money for a higher expected return than the interest rate on the borrowed funds.